HistoricFutures/historicfutures.github.io/tech-lead.md

 We use a Service Oriented Architecture built as RESTful Hypermedia Micro Services using Django, Python, Docker, EC2, Postgres & MongoDB.
 We use Lean / Agile methodologies.

+We take the security of our customers data very seriously, our ISMS has been ISO 27001 certified.

 ## Package

 Competitive salary, pension, critical illness, life insurance, 25 days holiday, flexible, remote working.

 ## How to apply:

 Please send a covering note via email to [info@historicfutures.com](mailto:info@historicfutures.com) with a link to your linkedin profile or an attached CV.
+Not sure if this role is right for you?
+Drop us a [note](mailto:info@historicfutures.com) and we give you a call.